So your dog needs his teeth cleaned. The question is, how much will it cost?

 - Pawing or rubbing mouth

-The best way to avoid a costly teeth cleaning bill at the vet’s office is to practice prevention.
+The best way to avoid a costly teeth cleaning bill at the vet’s office is to practice prevention and stay on top of your dog’s oral hygiene from the get-go.
+Essentially, this means doing the following:

-- Regular Vet Visits.
-Visit the vet regularly for light, non-sedation teeth cleanings (which are also much cheaper than more serious cleanings).
+- Taking your dog in for regular vet visits.
+Visit the vet regularly for light, non-sedated teeth cleanings (which are also much cheaper than more serious cleanings).

-- Brush Your Dog’s Teeth.
+- Brushing your dog’s teeth.
 Make sure to brush your dog’s teeth regularly with a dog-friendly toothbrush and canine toothpaste.
+Do not use human toothpaste on your dog — many types have ingredients that can sicken your pooch.

-- Give Your Dog Dental Bones.
-Dental bones such as the popular Greenies brand can help keep your dog’s breath fresh while cleaning your dog’s teeth.
-Also be on the lookout for dog toys for teeth-cleaning nubs, elk antler chews, or any other kind of chew that will scrape against your dog’s teeth to help keep plaque at bay.
+- Giving your dog dental treats.
+Dental bones and treats such as the popular Greenies brand can help keep your dog’s breath fresh while cleaning your dog’s teeth.
+Also, consider picking up some dog toys with teeth-cleaning nubs that will scrape against your dog’s teeth to help keep plaque at bay.
 We’ve got our own list of the best dog dental chews worth checking out which can clean a dog’s teeth while they chomp!

 Low-Cost Dog Teeth Cleaning Options